aaronbieber/singleservingphoto/_posts/2007-10-05-desperate-opportunism.markdown

  3. The phase of the moon

 It is very helpful to know at what time the sun will rise and set for the location you'll be in.
-Using my favorite weather site, "The Weather Underground":http://www.weatherunderground.com, you can easily find a chart of sunrise and sunset times for the current day in any U.S. zip code.
-When planning a trip, the US Naval Observatory Astronomical Applications Department provides a really nice tool for this, which is predictably called "Complete Sun and Moon Data for One Day":http://aa.usno.navy.mil/data/docs/RS_OneDay.php.
+Using my favorite weather site, [The Weather Underground](http://www.weatherunderground.com), you can easily find a chart of sunrise and sunset times for the current day in any U.S. zip code.
+When planning a trip, the US Naval Observatory Astronomical Applications Department provides a really nice tool for this, which is predictably called [Complete Sun and Moon Data for One Day](http://aa.usno.navy.mil/data/docs/RS_OneDay.php).
 Using that page, you can find sunrise, sunset, moonrise, moonset, and moon phase information for any single day anywhere in the world.